tobichls/tobichls/README.md

-- 👋 Hi, I’m @tobichls
-- 👀 I’m interested in AI/ML
+## Info

-- 🌱 I’m currently learning Comp Sci & AI at Uni
+- 2nd year Comp Sci and AI student at Loughborough
-- 💞️ Looking to collaborate on anything fun
-- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/tobi-fakoya)
+- Connect with me on [Linkedin](https://www.linkedin.com/in/tobi-fakoya)

 ## GitHub Stats